-From Z-Burbia to Dead Mech to Fighting Iron: The Progression Of The Jake Bible Fiction Apocalypse
+From Z-Burbia to Dead Mech to Fighting Iron and Beyond: The Progression Of The Jake Bible Fiction Apocalypse

 A long time ago, in an office far, far away, a novel called Dead Mech was begun…